Mount Gilboa: Geography

 The formation has the shape of a boomerang, extending north from the highlands of Samaria on the West Bank and turning northwest at about half its length, thus separating the southeastern end of the Jezreel Valley to the west, from the Beit She'an and Ein Harod valleys to the east.
 The range's highest peak rises 496 meters above sea level.

 Flora and fauna

-In 1976 and 1977, it was counted to have about 170 plant species, including Pinus halepensis (on the rocky slopes) and Pistacia lentiscus (the shrub layer).
+In 1976 and 1977, Mount Gilboa was counted to have about 170 plant species, including Pinus halepensis (on the rocky slopes) and Pistacia lentiscus (the shrub layer).

-Every year from late February until late March the purple Hayne's Iris, known in Hebrew as the Gilboa Iris (Irus ha-Gilboa), blooms on the mountain.
+Every year from late February until late March the purple Hayne's Iris, the national flower of Palestine, known in Arabic as the Fukkua Iris, and in Hebrew as the Gilboa Iris, blooms on the mountain.
 Two nature reserves have been declared on the ridge: the Gilboa Iris nature reserve in 1970, covering 7280 dunam, and the eastern Gilboa reserve in 2005, covering 18290 dunam.

-It also has a very diverse in animal species range, with 14 reptile, 7 rodent, 31 bird and 13 isopod species.
+It also has a very diverse animal species range, with 14 reptile, 7 rodent, 31 bird and 13 isopod species.